Millard Fillmore: Domestic affairs

-A longtime supporter of national infrastructure development, Fillmore signed bills to subsidize the Illinois Central railroad from Chicago to Mobile, and for a canal at Sault Ste.
+A longtime supporter of national infrastructure development, Fillmore signed bills to subsidize the Illinois Central railroad from Chicago to Mobile, and a canal at Sault Ste.
 Marie.
-The 1851 completion of the Erie Railroad in New York prompted Fillmore and his cabinet to ride the first train from New York City to the shores of Lake Erie, in the company with many other politicians and dignitaries.
+The 1851 completion of the Erie Railroad in New York prompted Fillmore and his cabinet to ride the first train from New York City to Lake Erie, in the company of many other dignitaries.
 Fillmore made many speeches along the way from the train's rear platform, urged acceptance of the Compromise, and later went on a tour of New England with his Southern cabinet members.
 Although Fillmore urged Congress to authorize a transcontinental railroad, it did not do so until a decade later.

-Fillmore appointed one justice to the Supreme Court of the United States and made four appointments to United States district courts, including that of his law partner and cabinet officer, Nathan Hall, to the federal district court in Buffalo.
+Fillmore appointed one justice to the Supreme Court of the United States and four to United States district courts, including his law partner and cabinet officer, Nathan Hall, to the federal district court in Buffalo.
 When Supreme Court Justice Levi Woodbury died in September 1851 with the Senate not in session, Fillmore made a recess appointment of Benjamin Robbins Curtis to the Court.
 In December, with Congress convened, Fillmore formally nominated Curtis, who was confirmed.
 In 1857 Justice Curtis dissented from the Court's decision in the slavery case of Dred Scott v.
-Sandford and resigned as a matter of principle.
+Sandford and resigned as a matter of principle shortly after.

 Justice John McKinley's death in 1852 led to repeated fruitless attempts by the president to fill the vacancy.
 The Senate took no action on the nomination of the New Orleans attorney Edward A. Bradford.
 Fillmore's second choice, George Edmund Badger, asked for his name to be withdrawn.
 Senator-elect Judah P. Benjamin declined to serve.
 The nomination of William C. Micou, a New Orleans lawyer recommended by Benjamin, was not acted on by the Senate.
-The vacancy was finally filled after Fillmore's term, when President Franklin Pierce nominated John Archibald Campbell, who was confirmed by the Senate.
+The vacancy was filled after Fillmore's term, when President Franklin Pierce nominated John Archibald Campbell, who was confirmed by the Senate.